w4ilun/mashery-intel-xdk-demos/mashery.patchapi/3.4.0/Readme.md

 SYNOPSIS
 ==================================================================
-This demo App provides a way to see the Outside.in API in action.
+This demo App provides a way to see the Patch API in action.
 It's built using appMobi's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).